tambetm/pommerman-baselines/mcts_nn/README.md

 * **Eval. episodes** - how many episodes were used to calculate previous two.
 * **Time per step (s)** - time per timestep in seconds.

 First three rows are baselines from my former [imitation](../imitation) and [MCTS](../mcts) experiments.
 Next three rows combine those two approaches.
-Clearly making use on neural network guidance improves MCTS - we have the first positive result against three SimpleAgents!
+Clearly making use on neural network guidance improves MCTS - we have the first non-negative result against three SimpleAgents!

 ## Performance